 We list the most popular articles on Best Exchange Rates that our readers have found helped them to Save on Foreign Exchange with Wire Transfers and Currency Exchange abroad.

 USDJPY – The Japanese yen continues to lose ground against the US dollar.
-For reference, with USD/JPY hitting 136 in July — a more than 20-Year Low for the yen.
+For reference, with USD/JPY hitting 150 in mid October — a more than 32-year Low for the yen — prompting the Bank of Japan to intervene to support the struggling yen.
 Yen weakness against the greenback stems from the interest rate differentials between Japan and the US.
 The market expects that the Fed Reserve will continue to hike rates aggressively, while the BOJ is committed to low interest rates.

 |Compare and Save on Foreign Exchange |